ERC725Alliance/erc725.js/README.md

 import ERC725 from '@erc725/erc725.js';
 ```

-If you install it on the backend side, you may need to also install [`isomorphic-fetch`](https://www.npmjs.com/package/isomorphic-fetch).

 ## Instantiation

+> If you are using ES6 `import` statements in Node.js, make sure your file has a `.mjs` extension, or that your project is set up to support ES6 modules.

-You need to initialise the ERC725 object with a [schema](https://docs.lukso.tech/tools/erc725js/schemas), a contract address, and an RPC URL.
+You can initialize the ERC725 object with a [schema](https://docs.lukso.tech/tools/erc725js/schemas), a contract address, and an RPC URL.

 ```js
 const address = '0x0Dc07C77985fE31996Ed612F568eb441afe5768D';